pierrep/devart-template/project_summary.md

 **Project Quote**
 ```
 "I've been watching a LOT of YouTube content.
 It's pretty interesting and fascinating.
 Some clips are obviously tiresome and quickly get dismissed, but there's a whole load of unexpected content up there, or at least content so bizarre yet so mundane that you can't help but be transfixed.
 Like the kid who narrates in a breathless voice and with a very very shaky camera how he feeds his guinea pigs each morning.
-Or the monologue by a slightly depressed looking Russian girl whose story you can only grasp by assigning a narrative to her yourself.
+Or the monologue by a slightly depressed looking Russian girl whose story you can only make sense of by assigning a narrative to her yourself.
 Or the Brazilian youths performing crazy, camp, screeching dances in a kind of madcap drag.
-Then there are the endless minecraft playthroughs, usually voiced-over in such dead-pan voices and referencing so many odd game terms that you might think yourself on another planet."
+Then there are the endless minecraft playthroughs, usually voiced-over in such strange dead-pan voices and referencing such odd vocabulary that you might think yourself on another planet."
 ```

 ## Links to External Libraries